JamesSkemp/words/content/post/tutorial-aspnet-c-sharp-wcf-webhttp-service-with-jquery-part-2-wcf-webhttp-service.md

 +++
-title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 2 - WCF WebHttp service" summary = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we use a WCF WebHttp template to quickly create a RESTful Web service, with a method to return loans for set data." draft = false comments = true date = "2010-06-24T08:00:00-05:00"
+title = "Tutorial: ASP.NET (C#) WCF WebHttp service with jQuery: Part 2 - WCF WebHttp service" description = "In this tutorial, leading up to a WCF WebHttp service that can be queried with jQuery, we use a WCF WebHttp template to quickly create a RESTful Web service, with a method to return loans for set data." draft = false comments = true date = "2010-06-24T08:00:00-05:00"